mhlinder/NESS17/md/travel-accommodations.md

 ---

 Registration and most activities will occur in the Rome Ballroom, on the bottom in the center-right in the map below.
-It is closerst to the South Garage (directions are below).
+It is closest to the South Garage (directions are below).

 * [Conference map at UConn](map.pdf)